My Forking Life

 Gather your ingredients.

-Place lean ground beef in a heavy-bottomed large pot and cover with water.
+Place the lean ground beef in a large, heavy-bottomed pot and cover it with water.
 Heat over medium-high heat, stirring to break up the clumps.

 Beef and water in a large pot.